UnifiedCo/LogicSpot-Guidelines/css/readme.md

-# LogicSpot CSS / Sass Styleguide
+# LogicSpot CSS / Sass Standards

 A mostly reasonable approach to CSS and Sass